spring-guides/gs-integration/README.md

 </beans>
 ```

-As you can see, there are three integration elements in play here:
+As you can see, three integration elements are in play here:

- * `<twitter:search-inbound-channel-adapter>` - An inbound adapter that searches Twitter for tweets with "#HelloWorld" in the text.
+ * `<twitter:search-inbound-channel-adapter>`.
+An inbound adapter that searches Twitter for tweets with "#HelloWorld" in the text.
 It is injected with a `TwitterTemplate` from [Spring Social][SpringSocial] to perform the actual search.
 As configured here, it polls every 5 seconds.
 Any matching tweets are placed into a channel named "tweets" (corresponding with the adapter's ID).
- * `<int:transformer>` - Transformed tweets in the "tweets" channel, extracting the tweet's author (`payload.fromUser`) and text (`payload.text`) and concatenating them into a readable `String`.
+ * `<int:transformer>`.
+Transformed tweets in the "tweets" channel, extracting the tweet's author (`payload.fromUser`) and text (`payload.text`) and concatenating them into a readable `String`.
 The `String` is then written through the output channel named "files".
- * `<file:outbound-channel-adapter>` - An outbound adapter that writes content from its channel (here named "files") to a file.
+ * `<file:outbound-channel-adapter>`.
+An outbound adapter that writes content from its channel (here named "files") to a file.
 Specifically, as configured here, it will append anything in the "files" channel to a file at `/tmp/si/HelloWorld`.

 This simple flow is illustrated like this:

 ![A flow plan that reads tweets from Twitter, transforms them to a String, and appends them to a file.](images/tweetToFile.png)

-Notice that the integration plan references a couple of beans that aren't defined in `integration.xml`.
-Specifically, the "twitterTemplate" bean that is injected into the search inbound adapter and the "newline" bean referenced in the transformer are not defined here.
+The integration plan references two beans that aren't defined in `integration.xml`: the "twitterTemplate" bean that is injected into the search inbound adapter and the "newline" bean referenced in the transformer.
 Those beans will be declared separately in JavaConfig as part of the main class of the application.

 Make the application executable
 -------------------------------

 Although it is common to configure a Spring Integration plan within a larger application, perhaps even a web applicaion, there's no reason that it can't be defined in a simpler standalone application.
-That's what you'll do next, creating a main class that kicks off the integration plan and also declares a handful of beans to support the integration plan.
-You'll also build the application into a standalone executable JAR file.
+That's what you do next, creating a main class that kicks off the integration plan and also declares a handful of beans to support the integration plan.
+You also build the application into a standalone executable JAR file.

 ### Create a main class
 `src/main/java/hello/Application.java`